 When you study people who have found success in any area of life, whether it be relationships, finances, career, fitness, or creative outlets, a common element of their narrative is that they used the incredible power of compounding growth to their advantage.

-Compounding growth is one of the most powerful forces we can use to our advantage, and for this reason I believe that one of the best heuristics for living is to do things that positively compound.
-In this post I'm going to give some background on the concept of compounding growth and then explain how you can apply compounding growth to improve your life.
+Compounding growth is one of the most powerful forces we can use to our advantage, and for this reason I believe that one of the best heuristics in life is to do things that positively compound.
+In this post I’m going to give some background on the concept of compounding growth and then explain how you can apply compounding growth to improve your life.

 Albert Einstein famously claimed that compound interest is the most powerful force in the universe.
 He said:

 “Compound interest is the eighth wonder of the world.
 He who understands it, earns it.
 He who doesn’t, pays it.”– Albert Einstein

 Einstein understood how compound interest uses the incredible power of exponential growth, and that it can either help you or hurt you.

 Similarly, Benjamin Franklin used compound interest to benefit his community for generations through a gift upon his death.
 This little known fact about the polymath and Founding Father is that Franklin created a philanthropic trust that gifted 1,000 pounds (about $4,400) each to both Boston and Philadelphia in 1790.
 The funds were to be used to provide small loans to married men under 26 years old who had completed an apprenticeship and wanted to start a business.
 The loans were to be paid back at 5% interest, and after the first 100 years, the cities could use 75% of the accounts to fund public works projects while reinvesting the remaining money.
 At the 200th anniversary of Franklin’s experiment in 1990, his trust had grown to over $6.5 million.
 Had the cities not spent part of the accounts in 1890, this number would have been even higher!